 20. Baking Soda

-Baking Soda is a natural ingredient that can solve many life problems naturally.
+Baking Soda is a natural ingredient that can solve many life problems naturally, including getting rid of ants.
 It disrupts the bodies of ants by natural chemistry.
 You can create your bait by simply mixing baking soda with powdered sugar.
-You must pour the mixture in a plastic container or metal lids and place it near the ant community.
-The ants will get attracted to it and take it to their nest to consume it.
-It will be their last food for sure as they won’t be alive to take the next.
-Your problem will be solved.
+Pour the mixture in a plastic container or metal lids and place it near the ant community.
+It will attract the ants and they will take it to their nest to consume it.
+This is going to be their last supper for sure as they won’t be alive to take the next.
+Voila!

 21. Cinnamon Spray